 Each trade item is assigned a unique GTIN, but each instance of a given trade item receives a different serial number.
-For example, a particular GTIN might be assigned to identify the trade item "30-tablet bottle of drug XYZ."
-All 30-tablet bottles of drug XYZ will have the same GTIN, but each individual 30-tablet bottle of drug XYZ will have a different serial number.+ The unique combination of GTIN and serial number can be used to track and trace that one individual bottle through the supply chain.
+For example, a particular GTIN might be assigned to identify the trade item "30-tablet bottle of ibuprofen 200mg."
+All identical 30-tablet bottles of ibuprofen 200mg will have the same GTIN, but each individual 30-tablet bottle of ibuprofen 200mg will have a different serial number.
+The unique combination of GTIN and serial number can be used to track and trace that one individual bottle through the supply chain.